 Besides that, everyone has a different kind of debt.
 You might have a mortgage, student loans, a car loan, credit card debt, or something completely different.
 Whatever kind of debt you have, you’ve been most likely been thinking about a debt payoff plan.

 Paying off debt might be the most important thing for you right now.
 But where does investing fit in your plan?
+How do you budget your money between paying off debt and investing your income to earn more money?

 Should You Pay Off Debt Or Invest?